MinnPost/object-sync-for-salesforce/README.md

 - `salesforce_rest_api_add_more_wordpress_types`: add additional WordPress content types to the list of what can be mapped to Salesforce objects.
 - `salesforce_rest_api_remove_wordpress_types`: remove WordPress content types from the list of what can be mapped to Salesforce objects.
 By default, we use this for the `wp_log` type that is included with this plugin.
 - `salesforce_rest_api_create_custom_wordpress_item`: allow plugins to run their own create methods for adding new WordPress objects, if they cannot use built in methods.
+- `salesforce_rest_api_upsert_custom_wordpress_item`: allow plugins to run their own upsert methods for checking for existence of, and then adding or updating, new WordPress objects, if they cannot use built in methods.
+- `salesforce_rest_api_update_custom_wordpress_item`: allow plugins to run their own update methods for updating existing, mapped WordPress objects, if they cannot use built in methods.
+- `salesforce_rest_api_delete_custom_wordpress_item`: allow plugins to run their own delete methods for deleting existing, mapped WordPress objects, if they cannot use built in methods.

 ### Actions